edubart/edubart/README.md

 Hello, I am an open source developer.
-In the past I was an avid C++ programmer, nowadays I like to code most of my stuff using Nelua, C or Lua programming languages.
+In the past I was an avid C++ programmer, nowadays I usually code most of my stuff in C, Lua or Nelua programming languages.
 Through my career I've created successful game engines, games, websites and development tools.
 But today I am mostly focusing on developing [Nelua](https://nelua.io/) programming language, things around it and some other Lua/C related stuff.

 These are some open source projects, that may be useful for others and I'm actively maintaining today: